 We must add knowledge to our virtue.
 We need to gain knowledge of God’s ways and character, of his requirements of us, and of the great doctrines of the faith.
 All this we do by studying the Holy Scriptures.

-There is much that could be said about saving knowledge3 here, but I will focus on one important matter that pertains to virtue.
+There is much that could be said about saving knowledge2 here, but I will focus on one important matter in knowledge that pertains to virtue.

-It is astonishing how many Christians believe, and how many churches teach, that we do not need to study and think about God’s moral law, or to retrain our own sin-damaged consciences by it, or to consciously obey it.
+It is astonishing how many churches these days teach that we do not need to study God’s moral law, or to retrain our own sin-damaged consciences by it, or to consciously obey it.
 When we affirm that this is what we really ought to do, even as Christians, they who look aghast at us and criticise us as though we are legalists.3

-We respond to those who argue against us in this way: “Are you really saying that we should not keep the moral law of God?
-Are you really arguing that we don’t have to live a moral life?
-Will you yourselves break these laws because you think they are not for Christians to keep?”
+We respond to those who argue against us in this way: “You can’t really be saying that we should not keep the moral law of God.
+As a Christian, you can’t argue that we don’t have to live a moral life.
+So, what are you saying?”

-Here they try to retreat a little, and say (I generalise), “Of course we should all try to live a moral life.
+Here they say, “Yes, of course, we should all try to live a moral life.
 But you shouldn’t try to save yourself by keeping God’s law.
-What you instead rather be doing is believing in the Lord Jesus Christ for salvation.
+What you should be doing instead is believing in the Lord Jesus Christ for salvation.
 And you don’t need to study all this Old Testament stuff with a view to keeping it yourself.
-We Christians are now in the New Covenant.”
+We are Christians now—we are in the New Covenant.”

-So we respond again: “But we are Christians, not legalists.
-We are believers in the Lord Jesus Christ.
-God the Father has drawn us, by the Holy Spirit, to Christ; and he has given us a new birth in our spirits and faith in the Gospel.
+So we respond again: “And we too are Christians, not legalists.
 We are not trying to save ourselves by doing good works.
-Our motive now in learning God’s moral law is to learn how we should live as godly5 Christians.”
+Our motive now in learning God’s moral law is to learn how we should live as godly Christians.”

 But then they say: “If you were Christians, then you would have the Holy Spirit teaching your conscience how you should live.
-You don’t have to study the Old Testament moral law for the purposes of doing that.
-‘Walk in the Spirit, and ye shall not fulfil the lust of the flesh’ (Galatians 5:16).”
-And, they argue: “The law was meant to lead the Jews to Christ, as a schoolmaster teaches his students—and if you have indeed been led to become a Christian, then you do not need to go to the schoolmaster and study the Law for living according to it yourself (Galatians 3:24-25).”
+You don’t need to study the Old Testament moral law for the purposes of doing that.
+Instead, you should ‘Walk in the Spirit, and ye shall not fulfil the lust of the flesh’ (Galatians 5.16).”
+And, they argue: “The purpose of the law was to lead the Jews to Christ, as a schoolmaster teaches his students—and if you have indeed become a Christian already, then you don’t need the schoolmaster any more (Galatians 3.24-25).”

-And so we respond again: “Did you not read in the Gospel of John, in the New Testament, that when Christ prayed to his Father for us, he prayed, ‘Sanctify them through thy truth: thy word is truth’ (John 17:17)?
+And so we respond again: “Did you not read in the Gospel of John, in the New Testament, that when Christ prayed to his Father for us, he prayed, ‘Sanctify them through thy truth: thy word is truth’ (John 17.17)?
 And is not the moral law of God in the Old Testament an integral part of the word of God that Jesus was referring to?
 Of course it is!
-Therefore, instead of setting any portion of the Bible aside in this important matter of practical Christian living—of living a virtuous, God-glorifying life—you should study it and pray for the Holy Spirit to enable you to understand and to obey God’s moral laws.”
+Therefore, instead of setting aside any portion of the Bible in this important matter of sanctification—living a virtuous, God-glorifying life—you should study it and pray for the Holy Spirit to enable you to understand and to obey God’s moral laws.”

-We agree that the law is a schoolmaster through which the Jews and proselytes—and anyone else who reads it—should be led to Christ6 (Galatians 3:19-24; 4:1-7; see also Luke 24:4; John 5:39).
-And we also agree that “The law of the LORD is perfect, converting the soul” (Psalms 19:7).
+We agree that the law is a schoolmaster through which the Jews and proselytes—and anyone else who reads it, even today—should be led to Christ (Galatians 3.19-24; 4.1-7; see also Luke 24.4; John 5.39).
+And we also agree that “The law of the LORD is perfect, converting the soul” (Psalms 19.7).

 But you must read on in the nineteenth Psalm.
-And then you will see that studying the law makes the simple to be wise, and rejoices the heart, and enlightens the eyes; and that it is so precious that we should treasure it above a treasury full of the finest gold such as king David possessed, and that it is far sweeter to the spiritual tastes of godly people than anything in the world (vv.7-10).
-“Moreover,” David continues, by the laws of God is the servant of God “warned” about immoral life choices, and he is promised that a “great reward” is to be found through living a righteous, virtuous life (v.11).
+Then you will see that studying the law makes the simple to be wise, and rejoices the heart, and enlightens the eyes; and that it is so precious that we should treasure it above a treasury full of the finest gold such as king David possessed, and that it is far sweeter to the spiritual tastes of godly people than anything in the world (vv.7-10).
+“Moreover,” David continues, by the laws of God is the servant of God “warned” about immoral life choices, and he is promised a “great reward” for living a righteous, virtuous life (v.11).

-The hearts of people who are not, or not yet, “born again” (see John 3:3-8) are disinclined to seek to obey God’s moral law in the true spiritual sense.
-Basic moral principles are written on our consciences7, but when it comes to loving God himself, and judging themselves by his moral laws, they want nothing to do with it.
-They are not merely disinclined—they are in open rebellion against God.
+The hearts of people who are not, or not yet, “born again” (see John 3.3-8) are sinfully set against God’s moral law.
+Basic moral principles are engraved upon the human conscience (Romans 2.15) but when it comes to loving God himself, and judging themselves by his moral laws, they want nothing to do with it.
+They are not merely disinclined to obey God—they are in open rebellion against God.

-Whereas those whose hearts have been changed by God will know the truths of nineteenth Psalm as their own personal experience.
-And they will pray and sing with the Psalmist in the 119th:
+Whereas those people whose hearts have been changed by God will know the truths of the nineteenth Psalm in their own personal experience.
+And they will also pray and sing with the Psalmist in the hundred and nineteenth Psalm:

 Christian, you need to add virtue to your faith—and in order to do that, you also need knowledge of God’s moral law in order to understand what virtue (moral excellence) is.

-The Greek word translated knowledge here is γνωσις (gnosis) (Strong’s Concordance). ↩︎
+The New Testament Greek word translated “knowledge” here is γνωσις (gnosis) (Strong’s Concordance, Greek Dictionary, number 1108). ↩︎

-The phrase “saving knowledge” is famous in Reformed Christian circles, perhaps because it is the title of a very helpful book, The Sum of Saving Knowledge, by David Dixon and James Durham, that is often included with the Westminster Standards. ↩︎
+The phrase “saving knowledge” is famous in Reformed Christian circles, perhaps because it is the title of a small but very helpful book, The Sum of Saving Knowledge, by David Dixon and James Durham, that is often included with the Westminster Standards. ↩︎

-The true definition of a legalist is someone who hopes to earn salvation by Mosaic Law-keeping; or who elevates Law-keeping to an unscriptural importance, adding it to God’s grace in salvation.
-See also chapter 29, Children of the Free. ↩︎
+The true definition of a legalist is someone who hopes to earn salvation by Mosaic Law-keeping; or who elevates Law-keeping to an unscriptural importance, adding it to God’s grace in salvation. ↩︎